aqlla/advent-of-code/2024/day-01/README.md

 Your actual left and right lists contain many location IDs.
 What is the total distance between your lists?

-Your puzzle answer was 2769675.
+Your puzzle answer was *REDACTED*.

 The first half of this puzzle is complete!
 It provides one gold star: *